 A note resulting from a step wise movement away from a harmony note.
 The auxiliary note returns to the original harmony note within a short time interval.
 A type of melodic elaboration similar to, but not as rapid as a mordent.
 See Chapter 3 (part 2).
 See also Auxiliary chord (above).
 The auxiliary note is one of the voice leading patterns (or "diminutions") used to elaborate on underlying root progression patterns.
 See Voice Leading Appendix.

 A succession of two functional chords where the root of the second chord is an interval of a third lower or an interval of a sixth higher than the first chord.
 Either interval may be major or minor.
-The second most common type of chord progression in tonal music.
+The second most common type of chord progression in dynamic harmony in tonal music.
 See chapter 2 (part 2).

 The cadence is a component of the syntactic phrase structure.
 It is made up of the chord progression which ends the complete musical phrase.
 In tonal music this progression is normally chord V to I. Each of these chords may be elaborated in some way, for instance by an appoggiatura chord or static harmony.
 These expand the V and I chords into the dominant prolongation and static coda.